iamlmn/simpleML/README.md

 # simpleML
 :soon:

-Simple ML is command-line utility written python based machcine learning framework wrapped over existing ML libraries.
+Simple ML is command-line machcine learning utility written in Python3.7 wrapped over existing ML libraries.

 ![](assets/cli_usage.png?raw=true)

-Aim is to attain no code ML training while still having the ability to use multiple(all) technique/model/parameters with just few clicks and output neat HTML reports(transperancy on data and models/analysis) with plots and data analysis report which can be helpful in reducing the hypothesis to insights cycle time in a ML experiment
+Aim is to attain no-code ML training while still having the ability to use multiple(all) technique/model/parameters with just few clicks and output neat HTML reports(transperancy on data and models/analysis) with plots and data analysis report which can be helpful in reducing the hypothesis to insights cycle time in a ML experiment

 Altough a lot of cloud providers provide this option and sometimes it may not be worth using it, and even costlier.
 While It's simpler over CLI.